-Trendlewood Annual Meeting 2020
+Trendlewood Annual Meeting 2021

 2021 Where Are We Now?

 Where Are We Going?

-The cycle of our church life in my 14 years here has been peaks and troughs.
+‘The cycle of … church life … has … peaks and troughs.
 God has always sent us the people we need to do the job he calls us to. … We need to get better at growing our church through conversion.
 As soon as we can I would like us all to do the Talking Jesus course.
-To help us get better at telling our stories to others.
+To help us get better at telling our stories to others.’